lyleresnick/lyleresnick.github.io/_posts/2017-05-13-Solving-a-Complex-UITableView-using-Swift.md

 ## Designing the View

-Next, I want to design the rows I'm going to "print" .
-I do this first, visually, with IB and then think about the code to generate the lines.
+Next, we want to design the rows we  are going to "print".
+First we visually design with IB and then think about the code to generate the lines.

-I have specified a cell for each type of row  that is required to be displayed.
+We specify a cell to represent each type of row that can be displayed.
 There are 7 cell types, corresponding to:

 - header,
 - subheader,